I have a passion for natural bodybuilding and have been hitting the gym for the past 14 years.

 1) Set your goals:

-Just going the gym is not enough, you need to know your goals whether it is packing muscle mass, losing weight or just stay toned and feel good.
+Just going to the gym is not enough, you need to know your goals whether it is packing muscle mass, losing weight, or just staying toned and feeling good.

-Similarly in career progression, setting a goal is very important, where do you want to see yourself 1-3 years from now, where do you stand at this moment, what are the skills you need to gain or improve upon and the learning you will need to achieve your goal.
+Similarly in career progression, setting a goal is very important, where do you want to see yourself 1-3 years from now, where do you stand at this moment, what are the skills you need to gain or improve upon, and what the learning you will need to achieve your goal.

 2) It’s all about discipline: